-• Have completed the MST orientation training, be certified in the MST model of services, participate in ongoing MST booster training, and weekly consultation with an MST Expert Be associated with a licensed MST team, assigned solely to the MST program and have no other agency responsibilities Prior experience in children and family services is desired but not required MST Supervisors must: • Hold a Master's Degree in social work, counseling, or other relevant human service profession • Have 2+ years of experience in children and family services • Be licensed as a of a minimum LMHP (Licensed Mental Health Practitioner) in the state of Nebraska and practicing within their scope of licensure • Have completed the MST orientation training, MST supervisor training, be certified in the MST model of services, participate in ongoing MST booster training, and weekly consultation with an MST Expert Be associated with no more than two (2) licensed MST teams All providers must be trained in trauma-informed care, recovery principles, evidence-based practices, adolescent development and crisis management.
-This service requires Criminogenic Continuing Education Hours  Yes   No Staff to Client Ratio All staffing shall be adequate to meet the individualized service needs of the youth and meet the responsibilities of each staff position as outlined in the MST model. • Caseloads range from 4 to 6 youth/families, average caseload of 5 youth/families per MST Therapist (1:5) 1 MST supervisor to 2 to 4 MST therapists (1:4) 1 MST supervisor can supervise up to 2 teams at a maximum of 8 therapists (1:8) Hours of Operation Services are scheduled during day, evening, or weekend hours, based on family availability.
+Be licensed as a of a minimum LMHP (Licensed Mental Health Practitioner) or PLMHP (Provisional Licensed Mental Health Practitioner in the state of Nebraska and practicing within their scope of licensure Have completed the MST orientation training, be certified in the MST model of services, participate in ongoing MST booster training, and weekly consultation with an MST Expert Be associated with a licensed MST team, assigned solely to the MST program and have no other agency responsibilities MST Supervisors must: Hold a Master's Degree in social work, counseling, or other relevant human service profession Have 2+ years of experience in children and family services Be licensed as a of a minimum LMHP (Licensed Mental Health Practitioner) in the state of Nebraska and practicing within their scope of licensure Have completed the MST orientation training, MST supervisor training, be certified in the MST model of services, participate in ongoing MST booster training, and weekly consultation with an MST Expert Be associated with no more than two (2) licensed MST teams All providers must be trained in trauma-informed care, recovery principles, evidence-based practices, adolescent development and crisis management.
+Staff to Client Ratio All staffing shall be adequate to meet the individualized service needs of the youth and meet the responsibilities of each staff position as outlined in the MST model. • Caseloads range from 4 to 6 youth/families, average caseload of 5 youth/families per MST Therapist (1:5) 1 MST supervisor to 2 to 4 MST therapists (1:4) 1 MST supervisor can supervise up to 2 teams at a maximum of 8 therapists (1:8) Hours of Operation Services are scheduled during day, evening, or weekend hours, based on family availability.
 Services are available for crisis assistance 24 hours/day, 7 days/week.
-Service Desired Outcomes Youth is/has: Residing at home with family Improved school attendance and performance Improved relations with peers and adults Decreased association with deviant peers, Increase association with positive peers Been introduced the youth to positive peer recreational/leisure activities Reduced delinquent activity, recidivism, seriousness of charges, substance use Decreased problem behaviors, improvements in internalizing and externalizing behaviors Demonstrated how to implement the crisis plan Family is/has: Improved family function; parenting practice; family cohesion, adaptability and supportiveness
+Service Desired Outcomes Youth is/has: Residing at home with family Improved school attendance and performance Improved relations with peers and adults Decreased association with deviant peers, Increase association with positive peers Been introduced the youth to positive peer recreational/leisure activities Reduced delinquent activity, recidivism, seriousness of charges, substance use Decreased problem behaviors, improvements in internalizing and externalizing behaviors Demonstrated how to implement the crisis plan

-Increased accountability and problem-solving Decreased conflict and hostility by working with caregivers to reinforce positive behaviors and reducing negative behavior Developed capacity to manage future difficulties by using family strengths to promote positive coping activities Developed skills to help the youth get better grades or start to develop a vocation Introduced the youth to positive peer recreational/leisure activities and improved skills to help the youth participate in positive activities, such as sports or clubs Demonstrated how to implement the crisis plan Unit and Rate Per unit; see rate sheet
+Family is/has: Improved family function; parenting practice; family cohesion, adaptability and supportiveness; Decreased conflict and hostility Developed capacity to manage future difficulties Developed skills to help the youth get better grades or start to develop a vocation Introduced the youth to positive peer recreational/leisure activities and improved skills to help the youth participate in positive activities, such as sports or clubs Demonstrated how to implement the crisis plan Unit and Rate See rate sheet